tensorlayer/HyperPose/README.md

 ## Performance

-We compare the prediction performance of HyperPose with [OpenPose 1.6](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [TF-Pose](https://github.com/ildoonet/tf-pose-estimation), whenever possible.
-We implement the OpenPose algorithms with different configurations in this benchmark.
+We compare the prediction performance of HyperPose with [OpenPose 1.6](https://github.com/CMU-Perceptual-Computing-Lab/openpose) and [TF-Pose](https://github.com/ildoonet/tf-pose-estimation).
+We implement the OpenPose algorithms with different configurations in HyperPose.
 The test-bed has Ubuntu18.04, 1070Ti GPU, Intel i7 CPU (12 logic cores).
 The test video is Crazy Updown Funk ([YouTube](https://www.youtube.com/watch?v=2DiQUX11YaY)).
-The being tested HyperPose models (in ONNX or Uff format) are available [here](https://github.com/tensorlayer/pretrained-models/tree/master/models/hyperpose).
+The HyperPose models (in the ONNX or Uff formats) are available [here](https://github.com/tensorlayer/pretrained-models/tree/master/models/hyperpose).

 | HyperPose Configuration  | DNN Size | DNN Input Shape | HyerPose | Baseline |
 | --------------- | ------------- | ------------------ | ------------------ | --------------------- |